All Episodes

 But there is no sort of obvious air.

-There's no bastion of freedom and capitalism and protection of power.
+There's no bastion of freedom and capitalism and protection of great person to step in here.

-That the places that are emerging as power centers are even more tyrannical and dictatorial than the United States is trending right now.
+The places that are emerging as power centers are even more tyrannical and dictatorial than the United States is trending right now.

-So that not only sets up a really scary scenario, but should give everybody the fortitude to say, we got to work really hard to turn this around and to save America because it's not just for your own selfish benefit, but really for the the benefit of the globe, not turning into a really dark period of history because the next set of potential heirs look really frightening.
+So that not only sets up a really scary scenario, but should give everybody the fortitude to say, we got to work really hard to turn this around and to save America because it's not just for your own selfish benefit, but really for the benefit of the globe, not turning into a really dark period of history because the next set of potential heirs look really frightening.

 This is not a new hope for tomorrow.